blove/ngrx-course/docs/effects/resort-effects.md

 # Resort Effects

-With the resort actions, reducer function and selectors declared we are now ready to create the `ResortEffects` class and the side effect for searching resorts using the API.
+With the resort actions, reducer function and selectors declared we are now ready to create the `ResortEffects` class with the side effect for searching resorts using the API.

 ## `ResortEffects` Class